 If your dog is suffering from constipation, you may have considered giving them some Epsom salts in order to clear things out.
 This is an effective laxative for humans, but how well does it work in your four legged friend?

-You’ll often find that what’s good for us is not necessarily good for them.
-Dogs are more in tune with nature, which is why they are known to get over mild inconveniences rather quickly, whereas we’re used to treating every little sniffle and tummy ache we get with OTC drugs and all natural remedies.
+Dogs are known to get over mild inconveniences rather quickly, whereas we’re used to treating every little sniffle and tummy ache we get with OTC drugs and all natural remedies.
 Sometimes you just have to give your dog space to be a dog, and let situations evolve on their own until it’s obvious your dog needs some sort of intervention.
-That’s why it’s always good to work hand in hand with your vet.

 Can I Give My Dog Epsom Salts?
 Answer: Not Recommended